1914–15 Georgia Bulldogs basketball team

-The 1914–15 Georgia Bulldogs basketball team represented the University of Georgia during the 1914–15 college men's basketball season.
-The team captain of the 1914–15 season was Louis Lester.
+The 1914–15 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1914–15 NCAA men's basketball season.
+Led by third-year head coach Howell Peacock, the Bulldogs compiled an overall record of 4–3 with a mark of 2–2 in conference play.
+The team captain was Louis Lester.